Lifestyle in Florence

 Shopping in Florence

 Florence is a shopping haven for locals and tourists alike with stores and boutiques that cater to a variety of tastes and budgets.
-Those looking for haute couture should head to Via Tornabuoni, Via Roma or Via della Spada, all of which house well-known fashion designers and luxury goods.
+Those looking for haute couture should head to the shopping streets of Via Tornabuoni, Via Roma or Via della Spada, all of which house well-known fashion designers and luxury goods.

 Rinascente and Coin are two of the most popular department stores found in the heart of Florence, and expats wanting to do all their shopping under one roof should head to I Gigli, a mall just outside of town.
 Those looking to get away from the crowds will find lots of traditional artisans working in botteghe (workshops) where they create clothing, jewellery, accessories and art.

-For groceries, expats will find all the big Italian supermarkets such as Unicoop, Conad City and Il Centro in Florence, and they can head to local markets such as Mercato Centrale and Mercato di Sant’Ambrogio for fresh seasonal produce.
+For groceries, expats will find typical outlets from big Italian supermarkets in Florence, and they can head to local markets such as Mercato Centrale and Mercato di Sant’Ambrogio for fresh seasonal produce.
 Many ethnic markets have also popped up around town for expats looking for something more exotic.

 With an incredibly rich cultural history, Florence is home to a number of well-known museums, including the Bargello Museum, Museo dell’Opera del Duomo and Museo di San Marco.
 There are also plenty of churches, monuments and piazzas, as well as modern art galleries such as Galleria dell’Accademia and the Uffizi Gallery.